Versus the competiton:

-Smaller cars are becoming more popular as gas prices stay high and the economy sputters.
+Smaller vehicles are becoming more popular as gas prices stay high and the economy sputters.
 For the past few years, the Toyota Yaris subcompact sedan and hatchback have been trying to compete in this market against newer and more recently redesigned models.
 Now, for 2012, Toyota has redesigned its Yaris; the new version is slated to go on sale in October.
-These numbers indicate the Yaris is competitive within its class, but that it falls behind when you compare automatic versions, especially where the Accent is concerned.
-Also, while some competitors do offer those higher-mileage variants, Toyota doesn't.
-So, based on a sheer comparison of the numbers, the Yaris trails the higher-mileage trims.

 The 2012 Toyota Yaris has improved looks, ride, handling and cabin materials, but it’s hurt by its highway performance and by gas mileage that doesn’t match its segment’s leaders.

 The new Toyota Yaris has a wheelbase that’s 2 inches longer than the previous version, and the car is 3 inches longer overall.
 The first thing you notice, though, is that, like a teenager, it’s shed its baby-like appearance and now sports more chiseled, angular features.

 Toyota gave the Yaris a downward sloping belt line, so the car looks more aggressive when viewed from the side.
 I thought the old Yaris was cute, but the new Yaris looks more like a real car, frankly, and that’s a good thing.

 Toyota has ditched the sedan version of this model-year Yaris, saying buyers chose hatchback versions 70 percent of the time.
 The Yaris will be sold in three trim levels: L, LE and sporty SE, with the L and LE available as two- and four-door hatchbacks with 15-inch steel wheels.